 It’s that simple — as long as your account is open your points don’t expire.

-While the above offers on personal cards are new, it’s worth noting that the Southwest Rapid Rewards® Premier Business Credit Card also has an increased welcome bonus of 60,000 Rapid Rewards points after spending $3,000 within three months.
+- The $99 annual fee Southwest Rapid Rewards® Premier Business Credit Card has a welcome bonus of 60,000 Rapid Rewards points after spending $3,000 within three months; the card offers perks like 6,000 anniversary points every year

-If you don’t yet have a Southwest Airlines credit card, this is a great time to apply.
-Personally, I think the $149 annual fee Priority Card is a no brainer, given the extra perks it offers.
+Personally, I think the $149 annual fee Priority Card is a no brainer, given the extra perks it offers, which more than justify the annual fee.

 Even if you’re not a frequent Southwest Airlines flyer, it’s so useful to have Rapid Rewards points, given that the airline has no change fees, offers free checked bags, etc.